 Pradhan Karma: The elimination process, where long held toxins are released.

 Praschat Karma: Follow Up, rejuvenation phase or making the body strong.

-At Vaidyagrama near Coimbatore India, several Ayurvedic doctors assigned to you will do an assessment and review your history and take into consideration western tests and diagnoses.
-In conjunction with other doctors at the facility, they will come up with a program for you, depending upon the number of days that you will be there.
+At Vaidyagrama near Coimbatore, several Ayurvedic doctors assigned to you will do an assessment, review your history and take into consideration western tests and diagnoses.
+In conjunction with other doctors at the facility, they will come up with a tailored program after considering the days that you’ve committed to be there.

 Many of the therapies involve medicated oils.
-But they will take care of you totally, providing everything that you need during your stay with them.
+But they will take care of you totally, providing everything that you need during your stay.

 Outdoor gathering spot.

-At Vaidyagrama everyone will have a different set of treatments, according to each individual’s current state of imbalance and goals for health.
+At Vaidyagrama, everyone has a different set of treatments in accordance with each individual’s current state of imbalance and goals for health.
 Even as an Ayurvedic practitioner, I could not choose my treatments since the team of doctors encouraged me to relax and let them proceed in the most professional, efficient manner that they’ve been trained in.
 Many of the doctors come from a line of Ayurvedic practitioners and are highly qualified in this field, steeped in the tradition.

 The amazing Dr. RamKumar answering questions during our afternoon talk.